amitdeshmukh/stdout-mcp-server/README.md

 ### Querying Logs

-Use the `get-logs` tool in your MCP client to retrieve and filter logs:
+Your AI will use the `get-logs` tool in your MCP client to retrieve and filter logs:

 ```typescript
 // Get last 50 logs